jkornelsen/team_progress/Installation.md

 # Installing
-## I. Overview

-The basic steps are to download, install and configure python and a postgres database.
+The basic steps are to install and configure python and a postgres database.
 Then start the app.

-I'm not sure if this will be too hard for most people or not.
-It should be fine for those who have worked in programming or system administration.
-But even people who just regularly play computer games may have developed enough skills to install, run commands, and edit configuration files.

 Commands are given using powershell syntax on windows, but the software should run on other systems such as Linux with only minimal adjustments, such as paths and not needing `&` to run something.

-## II.
-Python Virtual Environment Setup
+## I. Python Virtual Environment setup

-### 1. Install Python
+### 1. Create and activate a Virtual Environment
 If your system doesn't have it yet, download and install Python.

-### 2. Create and Activate a Virtual Environment
-Now, open a command line.
+Then, open a command line.
 Navigate to the project directory and create a new venv:
 ```
 chdir team_progress/app
 rm -Path ./venv -Recurse -Force[^1]
 python -m venv venv
-./venv/Scripts/activate
+venv/Scripts/activate
 ```

-### 3. Upgrade Pip and Install Dependencies
+### 2. Upgrade Pip and install dependencies
 Upgrade pip and install the required packages into this venv:
 ```
 python.exe -m pip install --upgrade pip